 elementary (K-6) level will need rigorous coursework in general education as they are expected to pass a subject matter competency exam in "multiple subjects".
 The SCC AAT is designed to cover the majority of subjects needed for that expertise.

-Teaching at the secondary (middle/high school) level requires a single subject credential.
+Teaching at the secondary (middle/high school) requires a single subject credential.
 Students major in the subject they plan to teach and pass a subject matter competency exam or complete a state approved list of courses in the discipline.
 Students are advised to go to assist.org to review lower division coursework required by each CSU or UC campus for that major.
-EDUC 204 and EDUC 210, offered at SCC, are recommended prerequisites for secondary credential programs.
+EDUC 200, EDUC 204, EDUC 210, and EDUC 211offered at SCC, are recommended prerequisites/preparation for secondary credential programs.

-Make an appointment with the SCC future teacher counselor (714-628-4800) to plan a streamlined program of study for any of the options above.
+Make an appointment with a Pathways to Teaching counselor at (714) 628-4928 to plan a streamlined program of study for any of the options above.